 mongodb+srv://<username>:<password>@cluster0.mongodb.net/<dbname>.
 You don't need to replace username, password and dbname tags in the connection string.

 To ensure connectivity with Atlas, you must allow the inbound network access from your application environment to MongoDB Atlas by adding Rockset's public IP addresses to your IP Access List.
-For more details, refer to MongoDB Atlas documentation on Whitelist Entries.
+For more details, refer to MongoDB Atlas documentation on IP Access List Entries.
 This is the most secure and recommended way to allow Rockset to access your MongoDB cluster.
 Although, if you choose to skip adding Rockset IP address entries, make sure you select "Allow Access From Anywhere" which enables access to the cluster from anywhere.